 All weight loss surgeries may carry some degree of risk, therefore it is not for everyone.
 However, bariatric surgery is considered extremely safe but, as with any surgery when an individual meets specific criteria in order to be considered a candidate.

 Many factors are evaluated to qualify for weight loss or bariatric surgery.
-If you’ve decided you’re ready to take the step towards a reliable and sustainable weight loss solution, you may qualify for one of the weight loss surgery procedures that Dr. Hamn and Dr. Cribbins perform.
+If you’ve decided you’re ready to take the step towards a reliable and sustainable weight loss solution, you may qualify for one of the weight loss surgery procedures that Dr. Cribbins performs.
 With a commitment to a long-term health and lifestyle change, you may be a candidate for weight loss surgery, depending on your individual weight and health.

 Qualifications of a Candidate for Weight Loss Surgery